 Fourth Reward Night Free when you redeem points for any stay of 4 or more nights

-The current offer is for 140,000 bonus points, down slightly from its previous high but still a stellar offer.
+The current offer is for 125,000 bonus points and a free reward night, down slightly from its previous high but still a stellar offer.

 The IHG card confuses a lot of people because you have probably never seen an “IHG Hotel” along the side of the road.
 IHG hotels include Intercontinental, Holiday Inn, Crowne Plaza, Candlewood Suites, and more.
 There are more than 5,000 of them to choose from worldwide.